Retropaint/skelform_user_docs/src/runtime-api.md

 Draw the provided bones on-screen.

-The bones provided must be from `animate()`.
+The bones provided must be from [`animate()`](#function-animate).
 It cannot be the armature's bones directly.

-The `???` parameter is dependent on the engine, but usually just requires passing the renderer.
+The `???` parameter is engine-dependent, but usually just requires passing the renderer.